POC VS Prototype VS MVP: What’s the Difference?

 After refining the design based on feedback, the team develops the Minimum Viable Product (MVP).
 This iteration of the software adds money processing, booking options, and real-time hotel searches.
 It is released to a limited audience to test the market’s response.
 The PoC vs prototype vs MVP process comes full circle, with the MVP representing the first real product users can engage with.

 In this prototype vs. MVP and PoC path, the MVP proves the software can draw people and make money.
 Still a basic product, though, the team must decide whether to grow the software into a full-fledged product or stop with the MVP.
 Stopping at the MVP stage is an option, but it would limit the app’s potential.
+Validating the market need before full-scale development is essential to ensure the product resonates with actual user demands.
 Scaling meant adding more features, such as user reviews, advanced filtering options, and integration with other travel services, reflecting the considerations in the PoC vs prototype vs MVP vs pilot stages.

 The team would have missed out on grabbing a bigger market share but saved resources if they had stopped at the MVP level.
 The choice to keep developing produced a stronger product appealing to a larger market.
 This highlights the critical role of understanding PoC vs prototype vs MVP and the long-term implications of stopping at each stage.